rsksmart/devportal-1.0/tutorials/ethereum-devs/truffle-test.md

 When we develop a project using Truffle Framework, we need a blockchain node running locally.
 This is better for development, and running tests.
 We'll run a local node, also known as regtest.

-There are several ways to set up a RSK local node.
-To know how to download a JAR file and run it using the Java SDK, look the tutorial:
+There are several ways to set up an RSK local node.
+To know how to download a JAR file and run it using the Java SDK, check out the tutorial:

 * [Setup a project with Truffle and OpenZeppelin](/tutorials/ethereum-devs/setup-truffle-oz/)